Drolla/thc/libs/t2ws/README.md

 - **Easy to use** : A few lines are sufficient to build a file server to to provide an application API (see example below)
 - **Fast** : About 90 responses per second on a Raspberry PI version 1
-- **Multi-port support** : Can handle simultaneously multiple sites or ports
+- **Multi-port support** : Can handle multiple sites or ports
+- **SSL/TLS support** : Secure connections are supported via the TLS package
 - **Expandable** : A plugin interface allows expanding the T<sup>2</sup>WS feature set
 - **Template engine** : A template engine is available via a plugin
-- **SSL/TLS support** : Secure connections are supported if the TLS package is available
+- **Basic authentication** : Basic authentication is available via a plugin

 To add a T<sup>2</sup>WS web server to a Tcl application, load the T<sup>2</sup>WS package, create an application specific web server responder command and start the HTTP server for the desired port (e.g. 8085) :